 STATUTES AND RULES

-You may view the statute and rules on our website.
-For your convenience you may click on the following link: APPLICATION
+You may view the statutes and rules on our website.
+For your convenience you may click on the following link: STATUTES AND RULES

 You and your supervising physician must complete, date and sign the application for licensure.
 All information must be completed on the application or have N/A for not applicable.
 An email address is mandatory.
 All correspondence regarding the status of your application will be sent via email, as well as all future board newsletters and license renewal information.

 If you have not secured employment, you do not need to complete or send in the Supervising Physician page of the application, nor do you need to submit a supervising agreement.
 A license may be issued without both.
 Once you obtain employment you must then complete a change/addition application, submit it with payment and a supervising agreement.
+You will not be able to practice until we have a supervising agreement on file.
 If you have any questions concerning this please feel free to contact the Committee.

 Submit one (1) passport quality photo taken within the past eight (8) weeks.